vikramriyer/vikramriyer.github.io/_posts/2019-01-30-Implement-a-Multilayer-Perceptron-from-scratch.md

 ---
-layout: "posts"
-title: "Implement a Multilayer Perceptron from scratch using Numpy"
+title: Implement a Multilayer Perceptron from scratch using Numpy
-author_profile: false
 date: 2019-01-30 19:30:50
 categories: deep_learning
 permalink: /:categories/neural_network_from_scratch